 An essential complement to education is involvement in community life which contributes to the development of project management skills.
 "Engineering students are involved in the organisation of events, such as the Trades Forum", according to Xavier Dufresne.
 This is a beneficial experience for future professionals who, as managers of large projects, will be coordinating multidisciplinary and multicultural teams.

 Professionalisation and international exposure are at the core of the training.
 The three years of studies are therefore punctuated by periods in companies: a four-week internship during the first year, an optional industrial placement during the second year, followed by an end-of-course internship of six months, which provides an opportunity to mobilise all the acquired knowledge in order to conduct an industrial project or to resolve technological issues.
 International exposure/experience is gained through academic exchange or internship for periods of at least 2 months to two years.

 Multiple training choices

-Students can prepare for the General Engineering qualification via five different paths:
+Students can prepare for the Grande Ecole Engineering Programme qualification via five different paths:

 - student curriculum